zhangzhibin/AWSDataProcessor/README.md

 # About
-This a python script for AWS () data processing written for my lovely wife.
+This a python script for AWS (=Automatic Weather Station) data processing written for my lovely wife.

 # Install
 ```